Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/flag_embedding_llm_reranker.md

 # Flag Embedding LLM Reranker

-The `flag embedding reranker` module is a reranker using BAAI LLM-based-Reranker model for passage reranking.
+The `flag embedding llm reranker` module is a reranker using BAAI LLM-based-Reranker model for passage reranking.

 ## **Module Parameters**